esnet/esnet-smartnic-hw/README.md

        > git submodule add https://github.com/esnet/esnet-smartnic-hw.git

 2. Initialize all submodules within the esnet-smartnic-hw/ design directory:

        > cd esnet-smartnic-hw
        > git submodule update --init --recursive

-3. Install Vivado and configure the runtime environment, as described above.
+3. Install Vivado and configure the runtime environment (as described above).

-4. Copy the example SmartNIC application Makefile into the local application design directory (and return to the local application design directory):
+4. Return  to the local application design directory and then copy the example SmartNIC application Makefile and p4/ sub-directory into the local application design directory:

-       > cp examples/p4_only/Makefile ../
        > cd ../
+       > cp esnet-smartnic-hw/examples/p4_only/Makefile ./
+       > cp -r esnet-smartnic-hw/examples/p4_only/p4 ./

-5. Using a preferred editor, edit the copied Makefile to update the SMARTNIC_DIR environment variable assignment accordingly (to locate the SmartNIC design directory within the application design directory):
+5. Using a preferred editor, edit the copied Makefile to update the SMARTNIC_DIR environment variable assignment as follows:

+       #SMARTNIC_DIR := ../..
        SMARTNIC_DIR := $(CURDIR)/esnet-smartnic-hw

+6. Copy the application p4 file to the following location and filename:

+       > cp <p4_filename> p4/`basename $PWD`.p4

+     Note: By default, the SmartNIC scripts take the basename of the application design directory to be the name of the application, as well as its associated filenames.

-6. Build the design by executing the copied application Makefile:
+7. Build the design by executing the copied application Makefile:

        > make

-7. To simulate the P4 program, refer to the README.md file provided in the esnet-smartnic-hw/examples/p4_only/ directory.
+8. To simulate the P4 program, refer to the readme file provided in the p4/sim/ directory i.e. `p4/sim/README.md`